trex-paxos/trex-paxos-jvm/README.md

 As the leader is the first to learn which values are fixed, Lamport calls it the “distinguished learner”.

 The leader can send a short `fixed(S,N)` message to inform the other nodes when a value has been fixed.
-This message can piggyback at the front of the subsequent outbound `accept` message network packet.
+This message can piggyback at the front of the subsequent outbound `accept` message trexNetwork packet.
 Due to lost messaging, a leader may learn which slots are fixed out of sequential order.
 In this implementation leaders only send `fixed` messages in sequential slot order.